fritzr/voronoi-game/README.md

 choice model.
 We realized that a distance metric is actually just an approximation of *time*, which most directly represents the customers’ selection criteria (think again of the pizza example).
-To realize this, we replaced the concepts of distance in the max-depth with time.
+To realize this, we replaced the concepts of distance in the max-depth algorithm with time.

 There are two main requirements which change significantly when replacing distance with time: first we need to identify the nearest